heijler/Fotoautomat/README.md

 # Fotoautomat
-A photo booth in the browser based on Web APIs, canvas and PHP
+A photo booth in the browser based on Web APIs, canvas and PHP.

+Ideal resolution: 3840x2160 (4k)
+Will most likely result in webcams max resolution.

 ## Setup
 To compile the Typescript to JavaScript (requires node/npm and the package 'typescript' (tested with typescript 2.7.1) to be installed):